ESAILING WORLD CHAMPIONSHIP

 “The eSailing World Championships have become a huge strategic tool to promote our sport since their launch in 2018.
 Our 2022 season offers more structured competition and more opportunities to race, whether you are a novice or a veteran looking to climb the rankings and win trophies.” said Scott Over, Commercial Director of World Sailing.

 How it works?

 This year’s championship is divided into 3 seasons, each of which offers many ways to progress to the next stages of the competition, regardless of your performance in the other seasons.
-The first season began on 12 February 2022 with the start of the first challenge of Season 1.
+The first season will begin on January 22nd 2023 with the start of the first challenge of Season 1.

 Each season will offer numerous opportunities for you to reach the finals, whether it be through the season finals, playoffs or special events.

 To make sure you don’t miss out on the upcoming challenges, check out our calendar!

 At the end of each season, the top 40 players compete in a live season final to try to qualify directly for the semi-finals.
 The next 270 non-qualified players qualify for the Playoff.